intel/terraform-intel-aws-elasticache-redis/policies.md

 ## AWS Elasticache Redis Policy

-Description: The configured "node_type" should be Intel Xeon 3rd Generation(code-named Ice Lake).
-At the time of publication of this policy, Elasticache does not enable any Ice Lake or Intel 4th gen Xeon Scalable processors (code named Sapphire Rapids).
+Description: The configured "node_type" should be Intel Xeon 2nd Generation(code-named Cascade Lake).
+At the time of publication of this policy, Elasticache does not enable any Intel Xeon 3rd gen(code-named Ice Lake) or Intel Xeon 4th Gen Scalable processors (code-named Sapphire Rapids).

 Resource type: aws_elasticache_replication_group